 The basic Landau--Tisza two--fluid model starts a phenomenological description of He II from what is known in classical hydrodynamics.
 The liquid is assumed to be composed of two kinds of densities, $\rho_n$ and $\rho_s$, and two kinds of momentum densities $\mm_s$ and $\mm_n$ \cite{tisza,Landau1941}.
-One part of the liquid is given by the superfluid component, $\rho_s \mathbf{v_s}$, whereas the other part is given by the normal component, $\rho_n \mathbf v_n$.
+One part of the liquid is given by the superfluid component, $\rho_s \mathbf{v^s}$, whereas the other part is given by the normal component, $\rho_n \mathbf v_n$.

 However, the Landau--Tisza model was found to be too simple to describe other features of Helium II.
 The reason is that the model does not describe quantized vortices \cite{onsager1949,feynman1955,vinen1957,donnelly1999,bss}.
-Quantized vortices are usually modeled as cylindrical tubes of length $\ell\gg a$ which can form rings or terminate on both ends on surfaces.
-From vortex-ring-propagation experiments \cite{rayfield}, it follows for their core diameter $a$ that $a \sim 10^{-10}$m.
+Quantized vortices are usually modeled as cylindrical tubes of length $\ell\gg a$, which can form rings or terminate on both ends on surfaces.
+From vortex-ring-propagation experiments \cite{rayfield}, it follows for their core diameter $a$ that $a \sim 10^{-10}$~m.
 Hence, their thickness lies in the length scale of atomic or quantum physics, whereas their longitudinal extent can be many orders larger and therefore in the mesoscopic or macroscopic length scale.
 Quantized vortices evolve within the liquid, they mediate the interaction between the fluid components in two-fluid model via mutual friction, and attenuate the second sound \cite{HallVinen56, HallVinen56_2,Varga19,Novotny24}.
 It is, therefore, necessary to cover the physics of quantized vortices in models of superfluid helium-4.

-The standard generalization of the Landau--Tisza model that takes into account quantum vortices is the Hall-Vinen-Bekarevich-Khalatnikov (HVBK) model \cite{HallVinen56,BK1961}.
-Let us recall set of HVBK equations in the from \cite{donnelly1999}.
+The standard generalization of the Landau--Tisza model that takes into account quantized vortices is the Hall-Vinen-Bekarevich-Khalatnikov (HVBK) model \cite{HallVinen56,BK1961}.
+Let us recall set of HVBK equations in the form of \cite{donnelly1999}.
 The system of evolution equations consists of the assumed incompressibility conditions of the two components,